satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, including rapid dissemination and reappraisal, adopting the process will require a change of culture that many researchers may resist.
-There is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
+In particular, there is a common sentiment that reviewer anonymity is advantageous, that it: protects social-professional relationships from anger aroused by criticism, allows for greater honesty since there is no concern about repercussions, and increases participation.
 This sentiment may be relevant for reviews of articles prior to publication, but in our proposed post-publication review process that is focused on improving